zeromq/czmq/README.md

 It does not provide polling for output, nor polling on file handles.
 If you need either of these, use the zmq_poll API directly.

-Please add @discuss section in ../src/zpoller.c.
+The class implements the poller using the zmq_poller API if that exists, else does the work itself.

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
+    //  This class has draft methods, which may change over time.
+They are not
+    //  in stable releases, by default.
+Use --enable-drafts to enable.
+    //  Create new poller, specifying zero or more readers.
+The list of
-    //  Create new poller; the reader can be a libzmq socket (void *), a zsock_t
+    //  readers ends in a NULL.
+Each reader can be a zsock_t instance, a
-    //  instance, or a zactor_t instance.
+    //  zactor_t instance, a libzmq socket (void *), or a file handle.
     CZMQ_EXPORT zpoller_t *
         zpoller_new (void *reader, ...);